Blue Mesa Partners Blue Mesa

 Morgenstern's Maxims

-On Negotiations
+On Business Negotiations

 • Propinquity counts.

-• Deals, like the universe, tend toward entropy.
+• Deals (like the universe) tend toward entropy.

 • Time is the invisible but palpable enemy.

-On Investment
+On Startups

 • When people are paying tulip bulb prices, and you own tulip bulbs, you should sell them.